Merzasphor/MWSE/docs/source/events/convertReferenceToItem.md

 # convertReferenceToItem

 This event is raised when an in-world `tes3reference` for an item is about to be converted to fit into a `tes3itemStack`.
+Note that reference.itemData.owner is always nil, as the game clears it earlier when evaluating theft mechanics.

 ```lua
 --- @param e convertReferenceToItemEventData